maycon-queiroz/challenge-inovativa-front-end/README.md

 # :rocket: Features

-* Website to sign up teachers and students.
+* Website to sign up startups and investors.
-* App to connect teachers and students.
+* App to connect startups and investors.

 # :construction_worker: How to run
 ```bash